Mac-Lama/Test1/README2.md

 ## How to Run

-1. Run the program in the 'BookManager.java' file
+1. Run the program in the `BookManager.java` file
+2. Choose between the prompted options:
+       1) Add
+       2) Remove
+       3) Display
+       4) Search
+       5) Exit